SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 Our product recommendations are updated weekly in cases of ratings changes, product releases, and new testing insights.

-A range of treatments have been developed for obstructive sleep apnea, including respirators, oral appliances, surgical interventions, implanted nerve stimulators, oropharyngeal exercises, and lifestyle changes.
+A range of treatment options have been developed for obstructive sleep apnea, including respirators, oral appliances, surgical interventions, implanted nerve stimulators, oropharyngeal exercises, medication, and lifestyle changes.
 If you’ve been diagnosed with OSA, learning more about possible treatments is a good first step toward getting a better night’s sleep.

-Positive airway pressure (PAP) therapy is a preferred method for treating OSA in both adults and children.
+Positive airway pressure (PAP) therapy is a preferred method for treating sleep apnea in both adults and children.
 PAP devices are machines that deliver pressurized air to a person’s airway.
 This helps keep the upper airway open, allowing the user to breathe freely and experience fewer disruptions while sleeping.

 PAP machine users sleep with a mask that covers the mouth and nose or just the nose.
 A hose attaches the mask to a small machine placed near the bed.
 This device delivers pressurized air through the hose and into the airway, which helps stabilize soft tissues that relax at sleep onset, helping prevent airway collapse during sleep.

-• Continuous Positive Airway Pressure (CPAP): CPAP devices are the most basic and well-studied PAP devices.
+CPAP devices are the most basic and well-studied PAP devices.
 These machines provide continuous, consistent positive air pressure during use.
-Determining the correct pressure on the device usually requires overnight observation by a medical professional.
+Determining the correct pressure on the device usually requires an overnight sleep study conducted by a medical professional.

 Oral Appliances